Home » Skin Care » Facial Skin Care » Pigmented Skin

 Just as how melanin levels can be increased by UV exposure, other environmental factors can influence the production.
 Heat, injury, and medications are some of the most common reasons for changes and unevenness in skin pigmentation.
 Emotional stress is also believed to result in skin color changes, too.

 Changes in skin pigmentation may not be any cause for serious concern, although it can be visually undesirable.
-However, you should consult your physician because some of these changes can increase your vulnerability to types of skin cancer.
+However, you should consult your because some of these changes can increase your vulnerability to types of skin cancer.
 That’s especially true when the pigmentation is reduced.
 Lighter skinner people, in general, are more affected by UV radiation and are, therefore, more likely to have their cells damaged by that radiation.

 Two Problems with Skin Pigmentation